 The air flow meter also contains a temperature sensor for the intake air.
 This sensor is a semi-conductor whose resistance varies with the ambient temperature in an inverse relationship; that is, the higher the temperature, the lower the resistance.
 This information also helps the ECU determine how much fuel to inject, as intake air volume (supplied by the flap position) and intake air temperature (supplied by the sensor) arrive as two logarithmic signals that are combined and the result used by the computer to adjust fuel to that given mass of of temperature qualified air.

-The air flow meter can be tested electrically by using a multimeter to test resistans and voltage across certain of it connections or its signals to the ECU plug.
+The air flow meter can be tested electrically by using a multimeter to test resistance and voltage across certain of it connections or its signals to the ECU plug.
 See "3.5 Injection System (Checking Procedure)".
 As well, as you might expect, the AFM's temperature sensor can be tested by attaching the multimeter to the proper terminals on the air flow meter and measuring the resistance at various temperatures.
 See "3.5 Injection System (Checking Procedure)".
 If it fails these tests..replace or repair it.

 Lastly but not least, the air flow meter has a bypass passage for unmetered air to help set the mixture at idle with an adjustment screw that acts as a valve.
-Turning the screw clockwise blocks off the channel and so richens the mixture.
+Turning the screw clockwise blocks off the channel and so enrichens the mixture.
 Turning the screw counterclockwise opens the passage and so leans the mixture, as the extra air is not measured by the air flow meter and so the computer does not compensate for it.

 These AFMs are available used for a few pounds on ebay.co.uk for about £15-20.
 In my experience about 50% of them will be fine and the others junk.
 You can also have them repaired.
 The cheapest for a full reburbishment is Fuel Injection Corp.
 They do a great job and bead blast it to new for about £85.
 Good warranty as well.

 There is also Allcar Electronics in the UK.
 They run almost double but offer a great "hire" service where they send you a unit for testing purposes.
-If that was not the problem, you send it back and forfiet the hire price.
+If that was not the problem, you send it back and forfeit the hire price.
 If it is the answer to the issue, you keep and and apply the hire price against the purchase.
 Very fair.

 Everyone else I have run across charge like bandits.

-How do I set the fuel mixture on my Plus 8"Flapper" EFI (1984-1986)
+How do I set the fuel mixture on my Plus 8 Flapper EFI (1984-1986)

 NORMAL OPERATION